 Designated as a Biosphere Protection Site by UNESCO, Seoraksan National Park’s unique rock formations, wildlife, hot springs, dense woodland and temples from the Silla-era make it an area of South Korea that simply has to be visited.
 Each area of this incredibly beautiful park has its own unique appeal and attractions.
 Translated as Snowy Crags Mountain, Seoraksan is the third-highest mountain in South Korea.
 Seoraksan provides a spectacular backdrop for the park's two temples - Sinheungsa and Baekdamsa.

 Our pick #7

-South Korea’s second biggest city, Busan brings together tropical beaches and majestic mountains, ancient Buddhist temples and a glamorous film festival.
+Busan brings together tropical beaches and majestic mountains, ancient Buddhist temples and a glamorous film festival.
 Busan is famous for its delicious seafood with many restaurants and the Jagalchi fish market.
 For incredible vistas of the intriguing city, hike to the top of Jangan Mountain.
 While many of Korea’s temples are nestled in hills and mountains, the Haedong Yonggung Temple is on Busan’s coast overlooking the Sea of Japan.
 Alongside all this natural beauty, there are many cosmopolitan offerings including the world’s largest department store Centum City and the Busan International Film Festival every October, Asia’s biggest.
-The city has 450 spas making it the ideal place to try the country’s jjimjilbang culture, with 20 of the spas using all natural-spring water.
+The city has hundreds of spas making it the ideal place to try the country’s jjimjilbang culture, with about 20 of the spas using all natural-spring water.